Baroque: Painting

 Another influential painter of the Baroque era was Michelangelo Merisi da Caravaggio.
 His realistic approach to the human figure, painted directly from life and dramatically spotlit against a dark background, shocked his contemporaries and opened a new chapter in the history of painting.
-Other major painters associated closely with the Baroque style include Artemisia Gentileschi, Elisabetta Sirani, Giovanna Garzoni, Guido Reni, Domenichino, Andrea Pozzo, and Paolo de Matteis in Italy; Francisco de Zurbarán, Bartolomé Esteban Murillo and Diego Velázquez in Spain; Adam Elsheimer in Germany; and Nicolas Poussin and Georges de La Tour in France (though Poussin spent most of his working life in Italy).
-Poussin and La Tour adopted a "classical" Baroque style with less focus on emotion and greater attention to the line of the figures in the painting than to colour.
+Other major painters associated closely with the Baroque style include Artemisia Gentileschi, Elisabetta Sirani, Giovanna Garzoni, Guido Reni, Domenichino, Andrea Pozzo, and Paolo de Matteis in Italy; Francisco de Zurbarán, Bartolomé Esteban Murillo and Diego Velázquez in Spain; Adam Elsheimer in Germany; and Nicolas Poussin, Simon Vouet, Georges de La Tour and Claude Lorrain in France (though Poussin and Lorrain spent most of his working life in Italy).
+Poussin and de La Tour adopted a "classical" Baroque style with less focus on emotion and greater attention to the line of the figures in the painting than to colour.

 Peter Paul Rubens was the most important painter of the Flemish Baroque style.
 Rubens' highly charged compositions reference erudite aspects of classical and Christian history.
 His unique and immensely popular Baroque style emphasised movement, colour, and sensuality, which followed the immediate, dramatic artistic style promoted in the Counter-Reformation.
 Rubens specialized in making altarpieces, portraits, landscapes, and history paintings of mythological and allegorical subjects.

 One important domain of Baroque painting was Quadratura, or paintings in trompe-l'œil, which literally "fooled the eye".
 These were usually painted on the stucco of ceilings or upper walls and balustrades, and gave the impression to those on the ground looking up were that they were seeing the heavens populated with crowds of angels, saints and other heavenly figures, set against painted skies and imaginary architecture.

 In Italy, artists often collaborated with architects on interior decoration; Pietro da Cortona was one of the painters of the 17th century who employed this illusionist way of painting.
-Among his most important commissions were the frescoes he painted for the Palace of the Barberini family (1633–39), to glorify the reign of Pope Urban VIII.
+Among his most important commissions were the frescoes he painted for the Palazzo Barberini (1633–39), to glorify the reign of Pope Urban VIII.
 Pietro da Cortona's compositions were the largest decorative frescoes executed in Rome since the work of Michelangelo at the Sistine Chapel.

 François Boucher was an important figure in the more delicate French Rococo style, which appeared during the late Baroque period.
 He designed tapestries, carpets and theatre decoration as well as painting.
-His work was extremely popular with Madame Pompadour, the Mistress of King Louis XV.
+His work was extremely popular with Madame de Pompadour, the Mistress of King Louis XV.
 His paintings featured mythological romantic, and mildly erotic themes.